HottaIssa/mern-fullstack-notes-app/README.md

 # 📒 MERN Notes App - Fullstack Application

-This is a fullstack notes application built with the **MERN** stack (MongoDB, Express.js, React, Node.js).
+This is a fullstack notes application built with the **MERN** stack (MySQL, Express.js, React, Node.js).
 It allows users to register, log in securely, and manage their personal notes through a clean and intuitive interface.

 ---